Penalizing Medical Malpractice

 There are several areas of medical malpractice which include:

-- Physician error or negligence – in diagnosis, treatment plans or surgical procedures
+- Physician error or negligence – in diagnosis, treatment plans or surgical care procedures

-- Employer responsibility – the medical facility that employs the doctors and nurses that treated you can also be held responsible for employing negligent or unqualified personnel
+- Employer responsibility – the medical facility that employs the doctors, nurses or medical professionals that treated you can also be held responsible for employing negligent or unqualified personnel

 - Product liability – examples of products involved include pharmaceuticals and medical devices